Teo-KJ/LabelDat/backend/README.md

 ## Rough Overview
 * `main.py` is the entry point of the Flask application.
 Also contains configurations.
 * `extensions.py` is just to avoid circular imports so that we can define models in future using SQLAlchemy easily
-* `api.py` file will contain all the routes that the front end requires.
+* `/controllers` will contain all the api routes that the front end requires.
 * `/models` will contain the entity definitions (nothing yet)
 * `/services` will contain the business logic (nothing yet)